Get started today.

 Messy play offers many benefits for child development – it’s also really fun!
 Who doesn’t want to throw mud around or squish your fingers into baked beans?
 If you’re looking for slightly cleaner messy play ideas for your children, look no further.

-In this article, we share 11 fabulously fun messy play ideas for EYFS including messy play for babies and toddlers.
+In this article, we share 11 fabulously fun messy play ideas for EYFS including messy play activities for babies and toddlers.

 In this article, you will find: